awslabs/idf-modules/modules/testing/integration-tests/README.md

 ```

 3. Once the stack is deployed... ![Integ Stack](./images/integ_stack_deployed.png)
-push code to the repo and branch specified in your module to start the integration test.
+you can push to the repo and branch specified in your integration testing module manifest to start the integration test.